martin26/Diablo-II--Vanilla-Frosting/README.txt

-Vanilla Frosting 5.2.0 for 1.13d
+Vanilla Frosting 5.3.0 for 1.13d
 By Jonathan Vasquez (fearedbliss)
-Released on Wednesday, June 11, 2014
+Released on Thursday, June 12, 2014
 -----------------------------------------------

 Features: